OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-worksheets.md

 ### Copy an existing worksheet

 `Worksheet.copy` adds a new worksheet that is a copy of an existing worksheet.
-The new worksheet's name will have a number appended to the end, in a manner consistent with copying a worksheet through the Excel UI (e.g. **MySheet (2)**). `Worksheet.copy` can take two parameters, both of which are optional:
+The new worksheet's name will have a number appended to the end, in a manner consistent with copying a worksheet through the Excel UI (for example, **MySheet (2)**). `Worksheet.copy` can take two parameters, both of which are optional:

 - `positionType` - A [WorksheetPositionType](/javascript/api/excel/excel.worksheetpositiontype) enum specifying where in the workbook the new worksheet is added.
 - `relativeTo` - If the `positionType` is `Before` or `After`, you need to specify a worksheet relative to which the new sheet is added (this parameter answers the question "Before or after what?").